Is Wine Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women drink wine?

 No, pregnant women should not drink wine.
 All major health organizations including the CDC, American College of Obstetricians and Gynecologists, and NHS recommend avoiding alcohol entirely during pregnancy.
-Alcohol passes through the placenta to your baby and can cause fetal alcohol spectrum disorder (FASD), which includes physical abnormalities, learning disabilities, and behavioral problems that last a lifetime.
+There is no established safe amount of alcohol consumption during pregnancy, and wine carries the same risks as any other alcoholic beverage.
+The alcohol in wine crosses the placenta and can affect your baby's developing brain and organs.

 What are the risks of wine during pregnancy?